MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/overview.md

 ms.date: 08/04/2016
 ---

-# REST API Overview for Visual Studio Team Services and Team Foundation Server
+# REST API Overview for Azure DevOps Services and Team Foundation Server

-The Visual Studio Team Services and Team Foundation Server APIs are based on REST, OAuth, Json and service hooks - all standard web technologies broadly supported in the industry.
+The Azure DevOps Services and Team Foundation Server APIs are based on REST, OAuth, Json and service hooks - all standard web technologies broadly supported in the industry.

 If you're new to REST APIs, take a look at the information on [getting started](../get-started/rest/basics.md) with these APIs,